rustyeddy/rustyeddy.com/content/resume/clients/_index.md

 company: Eddy Consulting, LLC
 ---

-In the past 15 years I have worked with many clients on a variety of projects.
+For the past 15 years I have worked with many clients on a variety of projects.
 I can work in the capacity of an individual developer, team member or a team lead.